 “He does need a new Dove, but that’s one job I know I’d hate to take on,” said Terry, shaking his head.

 “Wally’s working with the JLA, too, isn’t he?”
 Terry asked her.
-“Oh, that reminds me,” he said, showed her a newspaper.
-“Captain Comet’s team seems to be be doing fine, too.
+“Oh, that reminds me — I found something while looking through the want ads,” he said, showing her a newspaper from a small pile of them.
+Having recently lost his teaching position at Manhattan University due to his failure to produce the needed academic papers, Terry spent much of his time these days searching for employment and taking on odd jobs.
+“Captain Comet’s team seems to be doing fine, too.
 The tabloids claim he even has Supergirl working for him now.” (*)

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: The Return of Supergirl.]

 “Those rags always get things wrong,” Donna sighed.
 “Anyways, Lilith is serious about staying on Earth to fight her many siblings on behalf of the Oympians.
 She is also a man-magnet like always.
 Gnarrk, Dove, the winged alien — they all went crazy over her.
 She is sweet, though.
-Demigoddess or not, she carries this aura of being a bit spacey with her.”
+Demigoddess or not, she still carries this aura of spaciness with her.”

 “Joe Wilson and Kole are back as Titans, too, right?” he asked, as if confirming a given fact.